-In existing RPC systems, cross-domain calls are implemented in terms of the facilities required by crossmachine ones.
+In existing RPC systems, cross-domain calls are implemented in terms of the facilities required by cross-machine ones.
 Even through extensive optimization, good cross-domain performance has been difficult to achieve.
-Consider the Null procedure call that takes no arguments, returns no values and does nothing:
+Consider the Null procedure call that takes no arguments, returns no values, and does nothing:

-PROCEDURE Null(); BEGIN RETURN END Null;
+PROCEDURE Null(): BEGIN RETURN END Null:

 The theoretical minimum time to invoke Null() as a cross-domain operation involves one procedure call, followed by a kernel trap and change of the processor's virtual memory context on call, and then a trap and context change again on return.
 The difference between this theoretical minimum call time and the actual Null call time reflects the overhead of a particular RPC system.
-Table 2 shows this overhead for six systems.
-The data in Table 2 comes from measurements of our own and from published sources [Fitzgerald 86, Tzou & Anderson 88, van Renesse et al. 88].
+Table II shows this overhead for six systems.
+The data in Table II come from measurements of our own and from published sources [6, 18, 19].

-The high overheads revealed by Table 2 can be attributed to several aspects of conventional RPC:
+The high overheads revealed by Table II can be attributed to several aspects of conventional RPC:

-• Stub overhead: Stubs provide a simple procedure call abstraction, concealing from programs the interface to the underlying RPC system.
+Stub overhead.
+Stubs provide a simple procedure call abstraction, concealing from programs the interface to the underlying RPC system.
 The distinction between cross-domain and cross-machine calls is usually made transparent to the stubs by lower levels of the RPC system.
 This results in an interface and execution path that are general but infrequently needed.
-For example, it takes about 70 microseconds to execute the stubs for the Null procedure call in SRC RPC.
+For example, it takes about 70 μ s to execute the stubs for the Null procedure call in SRC RPC.
 Other systems have comparable times.